-- Attribute LOCAL_PREF describes route preference - This attribute is exchanged only through iBGP neighborship because routers in different AS could preferre other routes - Higher means better! - By default routes have LOCAL_PREF set on 100 - MED indicates to other AS which route to use when entering our AS - MED is initially send from our AS via eBGP to neighbor AS.
-There MED is spread but does not cross borders of this AS (it traverses to other ASs with value set on 0) - MED is called also metric and it behaves just like metric of any IGP Lower means better - Default MED is 0
+- Attribute LOCAL_PREF describes route preference - This attribute is exchanged only through iBGP neighborship because routers in different AS could prefer other routes - Higher means better! - By default routes have LOCAL_PREF set on 100 - MED indicates to other AS which route to use when entering our AS - MED is initially send from our AS via eBGP to neighbor AS.
+Overthere, MED value is employed but does not cross borders of this AS (it traverses to other ASs with value set on 0) - MED is called also metric and it behaves just like metric of any IGP - Lower means better - Default MED is 0

-Matching/Setting of Attributes 1
+Matching/Setting of Attributes (1)